 New Mexico law requires hunters to obtain private-land licenses 14 days in advance of the start of a hunt.
 This allows time for licenses and tags to be mailed to the customer’s address.
 Deer and elk hunters may obtain an E-Tag, although they cannot switch from a paper document to the electronic version later, as noted by the New Mexico Department of Game & Fish.

 Do I Need Permission to Hunt on Private Land?

-While Colorado landowners are given preference in obtaining hunting licenses, others must acquire permission from the landowner or occupant.
+While Colorado landowners are given preference in obtaining hunting licenses, all others must acquire permission from the landowner.
 It is also forbidden to pursue wounded wildlife onto private property unless there’s a reasonable attempt to notify the owner.
 However, hunters are required to attempt recovery while on the property.

 Hunters in New Mexico must obtain written permission from a landowner first.
 Serious penalties can be incurred for being present after permission has been denied or revoked.
 Hunting, capturing, or taking or attempting to take a protected species on private property without permission is considered criminal activity.
 In Colorado, violations are considered misdemeanors, punishable by fines, loss of hunting privileges, or jail time.

 The license distribution process is managed at the state level.
 For hunting private land in Colorado, vouchers are issued to landowners based on the draw for licenses to be allocated.
 Hunters are also expected to use reasonable means to hunt.
 In general, you are not permitted to hunt from a motor vehicle or aircraft, while artificial light, night vision and thermal imaging equipment, explosives, poisons, or edible waste (to lure bears) are prohibited.